How to Restore Your PC After a Windows Reset

 3. Reinstall Drivers After Resetting Windows

-Windows installs basic drivers, but it's best to reinstall manufacturer specific drivers:
+Windows installs basic drivers, but it is best to reinstall manufacturer-specific drivers:

-• Open Device Manager (Right-click Start → Device Manager): Look for yellow warning symbols.
+• Open Device Manager (Right-click Start → Device Manager) and look for warning icons

-• Visit your PC/laptop manufacturer’s site and download:
+• Visit your device manufacturer's website and download:

 • Chipset drivers